 Since they’re intended for kids, they come with a straw and a little foil place to stick the straw in.
 Rather than piercing the foil and trying to pour the milk out of the raggedy hole, I’ve learned to find an edge of the foil and just peel the whole thing off.
 Much, much easier to pour without it going everywhere (generally including my shorts or t-shirt).

-At the store nearest us, they comes in 4-packs.
+At the store nearest us, they come in 4-packs.
 And while not cheap, it’s less expensive than throwing away three-quarters of the one-liter boxes.
-Each box contains one cup — a generous amount for one bowl of cereal or two kind of skimpy bowls.
+Each box contains one cup — a generous amount for one bowl of cereal or two kind-of skimpy bowls.
 We generally allow one per person and just drink any that we don’t use on our cereal (if you take milk in your coffee, that’d be another good use for the extra).